Steeven9/toc-satsolver/README.md

-# toc-satsolver
+# SATsolver
-ToC assignment 6 code and report
+Assignment 6 code and report for group 5

 ## Dependencies